-Understanding Random Sample Math Games
+Understanding Random Sample Math Games3 games

 In this series of games, your students will learn that statistics can be used to gain information about a population by examining a sample of the population.
 The Understanding Random Sample learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 7.SP.A.1 as written in the common core national math standards.

 Scroll down for a preview of this learning objective’s games and the concepts.

 Statistical questions anticipate and generate data that varies.
 Data is the information gathered from statistical questions.
 At random refers to all outcomes having equal chances of being picked.
 Random sampling is a fair way to select a subset (a sample) of the set of interest (the population).
 Random sampling allows results from a sample to be generalized to a much larger body of data.